Licensing and permits

 Our officers use their enforcement powers to make landlords address any issue that causes a serious health and safety risk to tenants.

-Landlords who fail to carry out corrective work may face prosecution.
+Landlords who fail to carry out corrective work may be issued with a civil penalty notice (CPN) or face prosecution.

 Action against poor or unlicensed landlords